Advanced features¶

 - Replication is asynchronous and best-effort.
 If a peer is down, the write succeeds locally but the peer misses it until anti-entropy or hinted handoff delivers it.

 - There is no distributed query fan-out.
-Each node queries only its own Parquet files.
+Each node queries its own embedded chDB tables.

 - Schema mutations (CREATE DATABASE, DROP DATABASE, DELETE, etc.) are replicated via Raft for consistent ordering.